mongodb/specifications/source/find_getmore_killcursors_commands.rst

 This format is general for all commands when executing against a Mongos proxy.

-More in depth information about passing read preferences to Mongos can be found in the Server Selection Specification.
+More in depth information about passing read preferences to Mongos can be found in the Server Selection Specification `Server Selection Specification`_.

-`Server Selection Specification`_

 .. _Server Selection Specification: https://github.com/mongodb/specifications/blob/master/source/server-selection/server-selection.rst#passing-read-preference-to-mongos